jonmagnus/INF1900/INF1900/README.md

-TODO: Complete exercises for week 9
+TODO: Complete exercises for week 10

-Current exercise: 6.7 (humans.py)